hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 ### Relationship
 - A credential definition refers to a single mapping object
-- A mapping object refers to 1 or more schema objects.
+- A mapping object refers to a single schema object
+- If there is no single schema created to be referenced by a mapping object, a new schema must be created potentially referencing multiple existing ones.
-Each attribute in a schema may be included in the mapping one or more times (it is possible to encode a single attribute in multiple ways).
+- Each attribute in a schema may be included in the mapping one or more times (it is possible to encode a single attribute in multiple ways).
 A mapping may map only a subset of the attributes of a schema.
-- A presentation definition refers to 1 or more schema and credential definition objects.
+- A presentation definition refers to 1 or more schema, mapping or credential definition objects.
  A presentation definition may use only a subset of the attributes of a schema.

 ![](relationship-diagram.png)

+### Usage of JSON-LD
+The following Rich Schema objects must be in JSON-LD format:
+- Schema
+- Mapping
+- Presentation Definition

+Context object can also be in JSON-LD format.

 ### How Rich Schema objects are stored on the Ledger